rcrowther/DDFileChooser/README.md

 Chrome 83

 ### Known issues
-- May build a drop area that is not functional.
-I've made the detection very general.
+- May build a drop area that is not functional
+: I've made the detection very general.
 The alternative is that, perhaps in the future, some robust code will appear that selects compatible browsers, disregarding capable but older browsers.
 - Safari not supported
 : Due to non-standard API
 - Drop data does not respect Input[file] attributes
 : So 'multiple' or 'accept' attributes will not affect a drop e.g. multiple files can be dropped to a single file selector.
-However, on submit, the input will respect the attributes, and only submit one file (the first) to POST.
+However, on submit, the input will respect the attributes.
 The reason for no visual fix is that I can't find a reliable FileList constructor/mutation mechanism.

 ## The end
 Done